nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-7-more-than-3-elements/README.md

 # More than 3 elements

-Write a function that receives a list and returns True if it has more than 3 elements and False if not.
+Define a function 'more_than_3_elements' that receives a list and returns `True` if it has more than 3 elements and `False` if not.

 Examples: